 In the bread and in the wine, we remember what our Savior did for us in the historical past.
 In a unique sacrifice, once for all time, he gave his body and shed his blood for our salvation.
 In our communion services, we commemorate his sacrifice for us.

 But communion also pictures what our risen and living Savior does for us in our own past, present and future.
-Jesus gave himself for us even when we were sinners, and he continues to give himself for us, serving our needs, now that we have entered into his redemption.
+Jesus gave himself for us even when we were sinners, and he continues to give himself for us, serving our needs.
 Both the bread and the wine point us not only to what Christ did in the past, but also to his loving, ever-present involvement in our lives right now.

 The body of Christ